Assystant/SpotAxis/README.md

 7. Custom rating for candidates in each hiring round
 8. Compare ratings of each candidate

+### 2. Developers/Entrepreneurs: ###
+Can customize Spotaxis, add additional features, and host it for other companies to use as a subscription service.

+The key features for this user type include the following
+1. Everything of End users.
+2. Manage multiple organisations
+3. Job Board
+4. Manage jobs and applicants
+5. Subscription Management for ATS.

 ## Contributors required ##
-MIT Licensed

-You can submit bugs  and help us verify as they are live (Submit Big)
+1. You can submit bugs  and help us verify as they are live

-Contribute to bug fixes (Bug Fixes)
+2. Contribute to bug fixes

-Review and collaborate on source code changes
+3. Review and collaborate on source code changes

-Write and improve SpotAxis documentation
+4. Write and improve SpotAxis documentation

-Version: 1.0
+5. Contribute new feature development

-## Requirements ##
+## Project Dependencies ##

 * Python 2.7
 * beautifulsoup4